Partners: Slipstream, Latin United Community Housing Association

 - Triple-pane, low-E glass windows

-- Utilizing balanced heat- and moisture-recovery ventilation
+- Utilizing balanced heat- and moisture-recovery ventilation with air source heat pumps

 - Exploiting and minimizing solar gain strategically